 Death from disease is gradual and orderly.
 (Convulsions, a heart attack, or hemorrhage are unusual events, and not the normal pattern.)
 At first, your loved one may become less active and prefer sitting to walking around.
 Their appetite will start to decrease and they will likely prefer softer foods.
 Your loved one will become less interested in things that were important before.

-There are some physical changes that signal the body has begun the process of shutting down and that the end of life is approaching.
-These end-of-life signs are not medical emergencies, but are expected and don’t mean that your loved one is suffering.
+There are some changes that signal the body has begun the process of shutting down and that the end of life is approaching.
+These physical signs of death are not medical emergencies, but are expected and don’t mean that your loved one is suffering.
 In fact, most people are often unaware of the changes.

 Your loved one may:

 Even when many of the above end-of-life signs and symptoms are present, it can be difficult to predict the amount of time any person has left.
 In the days prior to death, your loved one’s hospice nurse will begin to visit more often to help your loved one feel comfortable, supported, and cared for during their last days and hours.